ecmwf-projects/cads-api-client/README.md

 CADS API Python client

-The `ApiClient` needs the `url` to the API root and a valid API `key` to access protected resources.
-You can also set the `CADS_API_URL` and `CADS_API_KEY` environment variables.
+The `ApiClient` requires the `url` to the API root and a valid API `key`.
+You can also set the `CADS_API_URL` and `CADS_API_KEY` environment variables, or use a configuration file.
+The configuration file must be located at `~/.cads-api-client.json`, or at the path specified by the `CADS_API_RC` environment variable.

-It is possible (but not recommended) to use the API key of one of the test users, `00112233-4455-6677-c899-aabbccddeeff`.
-This is used in anonymous tests and it is designed to be the least performant option to access the system.
+It is possible (though not recommended) to use the API key of one of the test users, `00112233-4455-6677-c899-aabbccddeeff`.
+This key is used for anonymous tests and is designed to be the least performant option for accessing the system.

 Draft Python API: